awsdocs/amazon-kendra-developer-guide/doc_source/API_DisassociatePersonasFromEntities.md

 The request accepts the following data in JSON format\.

  ** [EntityIds](#API_DisassociatePersonasFromEntities_RequestSyntax) **   <a name="Kendra-DisassociatePersonasFromEntities-request-EntityIds"></a>
-The identifiers of users or groups in your AWS SSO identity source\.
+The identifiers of users or groups in your IAM Identity Center identity source\.
 For example, user IDs could be user emails\.
 Type: Array of strings
 Array Members: Minimum number of 1 item\.
 Maximum number of 25 items\.
 Length Constraints: Minimum length of 1\.
 Maximum length of 47\.